mdxaasil/expressjs-bmicalc/README.md

 # expressjs-bmicalc

-A BMI calculator using expressjs.
+A BMI calculator hosted manually on a local server using expressjs.